K750i/jsinheritance/README.md

 Relation between `Function` and `Object` constructors is very important.
 It plays major role in JavaScript inheritance.

 To summarize:
-* Every function in JS is an object, more exactly - two objects: function itself and its prototype
+* Every function in JS is an object, more specifically - two objects: the function itself and its prototype
 * There are two distinct built-in constructor functions `Function` and `Object` related to each-other
 * `Function.prototype` object itself inherits from `Object.prototype`
 * Every function in the system inherits from `Function.prototype`